 As a mom, it’s not always easy to get motivated to workout.
 Between the exhaustion and the never-ended “to do” list, it can be hard to make working out a priority.

-I had exercised 4-5 days a week (with very few exceptions) for around 15 years before I fell off the wagon COMPLETELY while I was working, raising 2 kids (aged 1 and 2) while pregnant with my third.
+I had exercised 4-5 days a week (with very few exceptions) for around 15 years before I fell off the wagon COMPLETELY while I was working, raising 2 kids (aged 1 and 2) and pregnant with my third.

 Like, I maybe exercised 3 times the whole 9 months.
 And after my pregnancy, with 3 kids 3 and under just getting through the day was challenge enough.